About the author: Craig Arthur (MASc, CRSP, P.Eng) is manager of industrial safety at Dalhousie University.

 And all of the masks above can serve as effective source control — keeping COVID out of the air in the first place.
 This is why it is so important for us all to do our part and wear our masks, whatever type they may be.

-So continue to wear a minimum of a three-layer mask while on campus and when in the public in general.
+So continue to wear a minimum of a three-layer mask in soaces where it is required or recommended.
 Waer it properly, covering your nose and mouth fully.
 Make sure it fits you well without any gapping.
 Do not wear masks with exhalation valves in them, and be sure to change your mask out if it becomes damp or soiled, since all mask types lose effectiveness when this occurs.